5 World-Class Examples of Recycling Supermarket Organic Waste

 - 20% of dairy and meat products

 In the U.S., six states and several localities have passed waste bans or waste recycling laws for food waste.
-Connecticut, Massachusetts, Rhode Island, and Vermont structure their laws as organic waste bans, while California has instituted a waste recycling law that requires commercial generators of organic waste to either compost or anaerobically digest organic waste.
-And in 2019, Washington enacted legislation to cut food waste in the state by half by 2030.
+Connecticut, Massachusetts, and Rhode Island, structure their laws as organic waste bans, while California has instituted a waste recycling law that requires commercial generators of organic waste to either compost or anaerobically digest organic waste.
+Washington state enacted legislation to cut food waste in half by 2030.
+And in July 2020, Vermont’s “Universal Recycling Law” went into effect banning food scrap waste entirely.

 As a result of this advancing legislation, together with growing consumer pressure, supermarkets are searching for strategies to reduce food waste and incorporate organic waste recycling into their waste management programs.
 Many supermarkets have set goals to reach zero food waste by 2025.